michael105/slterm/README.md

 `Ctrl+F1`

-    Show the (outdated) reference of keybindings
-    `Anymod` can be any combination of modification keys (Ctrl, Alt,..)
+    Show inline help, and the reference of keybindings `Anymod` can be any combination of modification keys (Ctrl, Alt,..)
     Added to show the internal help, also when e.g. F1 has been bound to the window manager